HARPLab/kinbody_detector/README.md

 </Body>
 ```

+We follow some conventions when creating kinbodies:

+- lengths are in meters
+- x is forward, y is left, z is up
-We typically put the origin of our kinbodies bottom-center of the model, so the object appears to be resting on the xy-plane when placed at the origin.
+- the origin is located at the bottom-center of the object, so the object appears to be resting on the center of the xy-plane when placed at the origin

 ## Printing a Tag